gneutzling/beholder/README.md

 - omxplayer could be used to display the stream on rpi side, if using rpi camera maybe its all we need
 - use of usb microphone

+Dont know how yet:
+- catch video microphone with node and send in a socket

 Reference:

 https://github.com/js-platform/node-webrtc